miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

 This project details steps for building a Github repository and creating an application scaffolding for a Machine Learning Flask Web App.  to perform both continuous intergration and continuous delivery.
 First by using Github Actions to perform an initial test and then integrating the application with Azure Pipelines to enable continuous delivery to Azure App Service. .

 ## Project Plan
-The first step is to create a project plan detailing what the tasks are, goals, deadlines, level of difficuly for each task, ther person who is responsible foe each task etc. This is essential for tracking tasks and making sure that each outlined task is completed in a timely manner in order to ensure completion of all tasks by the target completion date.
+The first step is to create a project plan detailing what the tasks are, goals, deadlines, level of difficulty for each task, the person who is responsible for each task etc. This is essential for tracking tasks and making sure that each outlined task is completed in a timely manner in order to ensure completion of all tasks by the target completion date.

 * A link to a Trello board for this project https://trello.com/b/rBTAIP7Q/build-a-ci-cd-pipeline-project